How to Put a Letterhead on Only the First Page in Word

 The trap: your letterhead vanishes from page 1

 One more catch — this only works when the letterhead actually lives in the header.
 Artwork pasted into the document body, or the text boxes left over from a converted PDF, has no header machinery — there’s nothing for the checkbox to split.
+(Where the artwork lives is the whole game: every method compared.)

 The two-second version in a WordLetterhead file